 That’s all folks!

-P.S.
+Note 1.
 This does not break the default INPUT rule, which in my case was and still is DENY.
-The above commands allow traffic to traverse the firewall/VM, not gain access to the firewall/VM.
+The above commands allow traffic to traverse the VM firewall, they do not allow external access VM. i.e. If I tried to SSH in on port 22 to the IP Address on eth0, UFW will drop my request by default, until I specifically set an explicit allow rule.